1988–89 Harvard Crimson men's ice hockey season: Title Game

 The championship game pitted two teams who had been desperately trying to win the title over the previous decade but came up empty each year.
 While Harvard wore their home whites it was Minnesota who had a sellout crowd cheering for them in their backyard of Saint Paul.
 Just prior to the game Lane MacDonald received the Hobey Baker Award, giving both teams a national player of the year (Robb Stauber had won the award in 1988).
 Both teams were anxious to win the championship and came out flying at the start of the game.
 Minnesota got on the board first with a fairly soft goal from the stick of Jon Anderson.
 In Harvard's zeal to tie up the game they took three consecutive penalties in the first period but the penalty kill, which had been good all season, stood strong and prevented Minnesota from extending its lead.

-In the second in was Minnesota's turn in the box and the Gophers received three straight minors to start the middle frame.
+In the second it was Minnesota's turn in the box and the Gophers received three straight minors to start the middle frame.
 In the second power play for Harvard, Ted Donato fired a shot from the point and the puck sailed past Stauber's glove to tie the score.
 Four minutes later, just after the Gophers killed off the third penalty, Lane MacDonald managed to get behind Minnesota's defensemen and cut across the front of the net before beating a sprawled Stauber to give Harvard its first lead.
 Three and a half minutes later Minnesota finally broke through on the power play and the two teams skated into intermission tied at 2.

 Minnesota had the balance of power in the third but it was Donato who found the back of the net first, giving Harvard the lead with just over 7 minutes to play.
 The Gophers fought furiously to tie the score and managed to do just that on their third power play of the period.
 In overtime Minnesota nearly won the game when a shot from Randy Skarda beat Chuckie Hughes' blocker but it hit the post square and bounced straight back.
 A few minutes later Harvard won a faceoff in Minnesota's end and Brian McCormack shot a puck from the point.
 It rebounded off of Stauber and, while Peter Ciavaglia was being tackled by Skarda, Ed Krayer picked up the puck, skated a few feet towards the corner and backhanded a puck that eluded Stauber.
 The overtime goal silenced the partisan crowd while the cheers from the Harvard squad echoed throughout the building.